RoseHacks/bug.culture.nuggets/README.md

 ## Description
-A collection of information to share about customizations I made for https://bugculture.io.
+A collection of information to share about customizations I made for my website: Bug Culture.
 The site is built on Jekyll using the Mediumish theme, but heavily customized.

 ## Items
 - [Hacktivity Reports](https://api.hackerone.com/hacker-resources/#hacker-resources)